Pole Dancing Gear — Your Guide to Poles, Shoes, Grip, Mats & More

 Studio owners, in Your Pole Pal's opinion this is a must-have item for any classes where you're teaching these types of moves.
 Protect your students and yourself by making sure you have appropriate safety measures in place, including crash mats for all your dance poles.

-An ounce of prevention is worth a pound of cure, which is why getting your hands on one or more a suitable pole grip products is a really good idea.
+An ounce of prevention is worth a pound of cure, which is why getting your hands on one or more suitable pole grip products is a really good idea.

 This particular piece of pole dancing gear is not expensive, and may just help you avoid a fall.
 Apply it to your hands if you're prone to slipping due to sweaty palms, excess humidity, or just because you're working hard.